The Public-Private Partnership Law Review: Thailand

 - taxes, fees, interest;

-- the warranty, disclosed information and payment for damage;
+- warranties, disclosed information and payment for damages;

 - changes in laws; and

 Notably, a direct agreement – that is, an agreement to be entered into by and between the private entity, the financiers and the procuring government agency to increase the bankability of the project – is allowed.
 The step-in right specified in such an agreement protects the financiers, and ultimately the project, with the remedy of a capable private entity stepping in to preserve the continuity of a project in a state of distress induced by the collapse of the former private entity.

 Provisions allowing a unilateral renewal or extension of the duration of the project under the PPP are prohibited.
 Legal provisions regulating all general PPPs and PPPs under the EEC framework reiterate the same principle and prohibit granting the private entity the unilateral right to adjust or amend any contractual conditions in a manner that will have an impact on the provision of public services or benefits to the public sector.